 Ven.
 Yangsi Rinpoche

 Chenrezig (Avalokiteshvara in Sanskrit) is the embodiment of the compassion of all the buddhas.
 His mantra, om mani padme hung, is the most recited, and most well-known, mantra in the Tibetan tradition.
 The practice of Chenrezig is aimed at increasing our compassion so that it arises spontaneously for all sentient beings.
 HH the Dalai Lama is seen by many as the personification of Chenrezig, and in essence is Chenrezig the same as Kwan Yin or Cannon in the Chinese and Japanese schools of Buddhism.

-The Jenang can be taken as a blessing or a full empowerment.
-A full empowerment is only possible for people who have earlier received a Highest Yoga Tantra initiation.
+The 1000 Arm Chenrezig Jenang can be taken as a blessing or a full empowerment.
+A full empowerment is only possible for people who have earlier received a Highest Yoga Tantra initiation and thereby already have the refuge and bodhisattva vow foundation.
 There will be a commitment to daily recite the Chenrezig mantra.

 Yangsi Rinpoche was recognized as the reincarnation of Geshe Ngawang Gendun, a renowned scholar and practitioner from Western Tibet, at the age of six.

 Rinpoche trained in the traditional monastic system for over twenty-five years, and practiced as a monk until the age of 35.
 In 1995 he graduated with the highest degree of Geshe Lharampa from Sera Je Monastery in South India.
 He then completed his studies at Gyume Tantric College, and, in 1998, having the particular wish to benefit Western students of the Buddhadharma, Rinpoche came to the West to teach and travel extensively throughout America and Europe.